SphericalCowww/CubicDoggo/README.md

     # sudo systemctl disable robot_startup.service                             # disable at reboot
     # journalctl -u robot_startup.service -n 100 > start_robot_output.txt      # to check the output
     # journalctl -u robot_startup.service -f

+# Running a single servo on ROS2

+# Future development directions

+- Cubic Doggo MKII: strengthen the 2nd servo holding design, use PLA+, use STS-3215 (high torque, cheaper, but harder to develop)
+- Cubic Doggo <a href="https://github.com/chvmp/champ">CHAMP</a>: adapting IMU, and check the compatibility to the CHAMP framework
+- Cubic Doggo RL: walk gait trained by the RL using whatever open software available

+# Acknowledgement

+- Thank my second brother, who is a mechanical engineer, for advising me to use the locknuts, all-directional bearings, and battery for RC boats, as well as buying me a bunch of screws for cheap.
+But he also suggested me to use 100% 3D-filling with cavities to cut weight instead, which I followed only to a degree.
+Anyways, he doesn't have a GitHub account, so probably will never find out.